eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-06_steemvbs-update-vests-steem-conversion-and-current-vote-worth.md

 - - -

-This page is synchronized from the post: [SteemVBS Update: Vests/Steem Conversion and Current Vote Worth](https://steemit.com/@justyy/steemvbs-update-vests-steem-conversion-and-current-vote-worth)
+This page is synchronized from the post: ['SteemVBS Update: Vests/Steem Conversion and Current Vote Worth'](https://steemit.com/@justyy/steemvbs-update-vests-steem-conversion-and-current-vote-worth)